Informed Fitness

 Posted by Informed Fitness on January 26, 2012

 Posted in: BLOG, EXERCISE, PERFORMANCE TRAINING.
 Tagged: personal training, rotator cuff, shoulder injuries, swimmimg, Triathlon.
-Leave a Comment
+1 Comment

 The Rotator Cuff is the group of muscles and their tendons that act to stabilize the shoulder.
 The four muscles of the rotator cuff, along with the teres major muscle, the coracobrachialis muscle and the deltoid, make up the seven scapulohumeral (those that connect to the humerus and scapula and act on the glenohumeral joint) muscles, so important for swimmers.